onoi/event-dispatcher/README.md

 The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][travis].
 Tests can also be executed manually using the PHPUnit configuration file found in the root directory.

 ### Release notes

+- 1.1.0 (2019-01-26)
+ - Allows `EventDispatcher::dispatch` to take an array as context object
+ - Adds the `EventNotDispatchableException` and `Subscriber` interface
+ - Adds the `EventDispatcherAwareTrait` class

 * 1.0.0 initial release (2015-03-25)